abhi3700/evm_stablecoin_ds/docs/wiki/faq.md

 - **Modular**: In case of big codebase where the upgradeability is a requirement, it is important to have a design where a facet can be linked/delinked because of unneeded features.

 Read [more](https://eip2535diamonds.substack.com/p/answering-some-diamond-questions)

+#### Q2.
+Why Hardhat as testing framework?

+#### A2

+- It provides stack of errors, which helps in debugging the error.
+- It provides built-in console log feature.
+- The developer community is very big to support with required utility packages other than the mandatory ones.